 We now go back to classical mechanics and Newton’s second law, and focus on some historical developments.
 It is perhaps worth mentioning that before Isaac Newton, Galileo Galilei already had ideas on force and acceleration, evident in his book Two New Sciences.
-Anyway, Newton’s masterpiece Mathematical Principles of Natural Philosophy was where it was first stated in its most familiar form, and where it was used as one of the ingredients needed to put together Newton’s theory of universal gravitation.
-It was around this time that the study of mechanics became popular among that era’s greatest thinkers.
+Anyway, Newton’s magnum opus Mathematical Principles of Natural Philosophy was where it was first stated in its most familiar form, and where it was used as one of the ingredients needed to put together Newton’s theory of universal gravitation.
+It was around this time that the study of mechanics became popular among many thinkers of the era.

 Meanwhile, also around this time, another branch of physics was gaining ground in popularity.
 This was the field of optics, which studied the motion of light just as mechanics studied the motion of more ordinary material objects.
 Just as Newton’s second law of motion, along with the first and third laws, made up the basics of mechanics, the basic law in optics was given by Fermat’s principle, which is given by the following statement:

 Light always moves in such a way that it minimizes its time of travel.

 It was the goal of the scientists and mathematicians of that time to somehow “unify” these two seemingly separate branches of physics; this was especially inviting since Fermat’s principle seemed even more elegant than Newton’s second law of motion.